remydagostino/fun-lite/README.md

 I want to provide some quick and easy ways to get started.

-## The Ugly
+## Hardcore functional programming?

-Modularity is a good thing.
-This library isn't modular at all.
-The goal in this instance is convenience and practicality without breaking anything in the spirit of jQuery.
+This library won't help you if you want some real hardcore functional programming.

-Remember this is fun-lite.
+Remember this is fun-*lite*.
 If you want to try some real fun then look at these:

 - [Fantasy Land](https://github.com/fantasyland)
 - [Monet.js](http://cwmyers.github.io/monet.js/)